Treat the women in your life by indulging them at XV Beacon! This is the perfect way to say Happy Mother’s Day .

 A beloved tradition for over 30 years, the event celebrates the children’s classic book Make Way for Ducklings by Robert McCloskey.
 Every year, hundreds of children parade through Boston’s most picturesque parks, dressed like characters from the story.
 Led by the Harvard University Marching Band, the parade will begin in the Boston Common at the Parkman Bandstand and end in the Public Garden near the famous Make Way for Ducklings sculptures.
 Bring your cameras – this is the most adorable event in all of Boston!

-Prior to the parade will be Playtime on the Common, a vibrant array of family entertainment from 10:00 AM to 12:00 PM.
+Prior to the Mother’s Day Duckling parade, there will be Playtime at the Boston Common Park, a vibrant array of family entertainment from 10:00 AM to 12:00 PM.
 All activities are included with event admission:

 - Interactive Circus Games with Esh Circus Arts